-Film fans are well-provided for, with an Odeon Cinema, Everyman Cinema and Vue Cinema all found within the boundaries of the borough, whilst music venues such as the O2 Academy Islington, Islington Assembly Hall and Union Chapel host concerts for every genre from classical symphonies to cutting-edge DJs.
-Boutique galleries can also be found throughout the area for residents with an artistic bent.
+Film fans are well-provided for, with an Odeon Cinema, Everyman Cinema, and Vue Cinema all easily reached within the boundaries of the borough.
+Music lovers have plenty on offer too, with venues such as the O2 Academy Islington, Islington Assembly Hall, and Union Chapel hosting everything from classical symphonies to cutting-edge DJs.
+Boutique galleries can also be found throughout the area for residents with an artistic flair.

 “While you’d expect urban-centric Islington to fare poorly when it comes to green space, the borough is surprisingly well-supplied with parks, being home to approximately 154 of them”

-Education is a huge draw for families thinking of relocating to the area, with 100% of secondary school pupils in Ofsted ‘good’ or ‘outstanding’ schools as of 2013.
-Some of the best primary schools in Islington include William Tynedale Primary School, St Peter and St Paul RC Primary School and Pakeman Primary School, while for older children St Aloysius RC College and Highbury Fields School are highly recommended.
+Education is a huge draw for families thinking of relocating to the area, with the majority of secondary school pupils in Ofsted ‘good’ or ‘outstanding’ schools as of 2013.
+Some of the best primary schools in Islington include William Tynedale Primary School, St Peter and St Paul RC Primary School, and Pakeman Primary School.
+Options for older children include St Aloysius RC College and Highbury Fields School, both of which are highly recommended.

 In terms of further education, the borough is also home to City, University of London, which offers the prestigious Cass Business School and a sought-after Department of Journalism